EXA-UQ/EXAUQ-Toolbox/.github/CONTRIBUTING.md

 then drop a comment in the discussion explaining how far you wish to take the PR and, upon approval of a maintainer, assign yourself to it and feel free to work on it.

 When you think you have finished the PR, **before requesting a review**, please remember to:
-1) **Documentation:** Double check you have updated all of the relevent documentation including API, user guides / tutorials (see below).
+1) **Documentation:** Double check you have updated all of the relevant documentation including API, user guides / tutorials (see below).
 2) **Test:** Run all of the unittests.
 3) **Lint**: There are github workflows such as linting checks and document rebuilding that will occur.
 See below for the standards we use and how to use the pre-commit hook if necessary.